branticus94/Projects/Assignment 2/README.md

 This token is called upon opening the app, and it allows you to not see the same questions twice.
 As one could exhaust all the possible questions I also created a reset session token function which hits this API endpoint 'https://opentdb.com/api_token.php?command=reset&token=YOURTOKENHERE' and is called if response code 4 is sent back by the API.
 I dynamically created different API requests based on user selection of game mode.
 The API requests looked like this, obviously the parameter values changed depending on game mode: ```https://opentdb.com/api.php?amount=10&category=9&difficulty=easy&type=multiple```.
 Again using the get method to retrieve the data and loads method to convert to json.
 I also hit their other API endpoints - category lookup and category question count lookup so that I could run knockout mode accordingly.

+# How I used and installed external modules
 In order to make the app run I relied on a host of built-in and external imports.

 I utilised the built-in imports such as random, time, datetime, os and csv by adding a list of imports at the top of the file with ```import import_name```: